-Have you performed software installation testing?
+Have you performed Software Installation Testing?
 How was the experience?
-Well, Installation testing (Implementation Testing) is quite an interesting part of software testing life cycle.
+Well, Installation Testing (Implementation Testing) is quite an interesting part of the Software Testing Life Cycle.

-Installation testing is like introducing a guest in your home.
-The new guest should be properly introduced to all the family members in order to feel him comfortable.
-Installation of new software is also quite like above example.
+Installation Testing is like introducing a guest in your home.
+The new guest should be properly introduced to all the family members in order to feel comfortable.
+Installation of new software is also quite like the above example.

 If your installation is successful on the new system then a customer will be definitely happy but what if things are completely opposite.
 If an installation fails then our program will not work on that system not only this but can leave a user’s system badly damaged.
 A user might require reinstalling the full operating system.

 We will see different methods to perform manual installer testing and some basic guideline for automating the installation process.